This one-pan mustard pork tenderloin bake is a nutritious, flavorful, simple option when you’re looking for a healthy dinner to get on the table!

 - 1 large yellow onion peeled and cut into 8 wedges

 - Preheat the oven to 375 F and set a large baking dish aside.

-- Place the two pork tenderloin pieces directly on top of the vegetables.
+- Remove the veggies from the oven and place the two pork tenderloin pieces directly on top of the vegetables.
 Pour any leftover mustard marinade over the pork.